-The heel system PAF by Scarpa spreads the pressure on the heel tendon across a bigger surface and forces the forefoot on a broader area into the front of the shoe creating more pressuring onto the tip of the shoe.
+The heel system PAF by Scarpa spreads the pressure on the heel tendon across a bigger surface and forces the forefoot on a broader area into the front of the shoe creating more pressuring onto the tip of the shoe while being more comfortable to wear on the heel.
 The number of wholes on the side indicate the strength of the applied tension.

 Lacing provides you with the best personal fit if you struggle with finding comfort with most shoes.
 Since they provide more comfort these shoes are good for a long day when you don't want to frequently take them off as they need their time to put back on.
 The laces might compensate excessive stretch and the shoe might feel more secure on microholds by restricting the movement of material.
 But be careful with toe hooks!
 With the usually small or missing rubber pad they are hard to place and wear down your laces or outer quicker.